dotnet-websharper/docs/content/index.md

 WebSharper [sitelets](core/sitelets) is an API to parse HTTP requests and serve content in a strongly typed and functional way.
-HTTP endpoints are represented by values of a user-defined EndPoint type, which are parsed from requests based on their shape and some attributes.
+HTTP endpoints are represented by values of a user-defined EndPoint type, which are parsed from requests based on their structure and attributes.
 With sitelets, you can:

 * Discriminate endpoints based on the HTTP method, URL path, query arguments, and request body (JSON or form body).
-* Parse and generate JSON based on the shape and attributes of your data type, for easy REST APIs.
+* Parse and generate JSON based on the structure and attributes of your data type, for easy REST APIs.
 * Generate links from EndPoint values, practically eliminating the risk of internal dead links.
-You can also generate links from client-side or handle part of the routing on the client and it's all type safe.
+You can also generate links from the client side or handle part of the routing on the client, and it is all type safe.
 * Generate HTML content from template files or directly in C#/F# with a clean syntax.